 Heidi Stillman – Playwright, actress, Jeff Award winning director (Hard Times) and founding ensemble member of Lookingglass Theatre in Chicago.
 The current Artistic Director, Heidi served previously as Artistic Director of New Work at Lookingglass and won the Raven Award for her adaptation of The Brothers Karamazov by Fyodor Dostoevsky.
-Speeches by Keith Ross, Suzanne Ross, and Andy White of Lookingglass Theatre, plus a Readers Theater interpretation of the Grand Inquisitor can be seen here.
-Suzanne defined the Deceit, Desire and a Divine Adaptation by Heidi.
+Speeches by Keith Ross, Suzanne Ross, and Andy White of Lookingglass Theatre, plus a Readers Theater interpretation of the Grand Inquisitor are available for viewing.
+Suzanne defined the Deceit Desire and a Divine Adaptation by Heidi.

 Stephen Schwartz – Grammy and Academy Award winning composer (Godspell, Pocohontas) , Drama Desk Award for best director (Studs Terkel’s Working), Stephen has a star on the Hollywood Walk of Fame and has been inducted into the Theater Hall of Fame and the Songwriters Hall of Fame.
 Stephen received the Raven Award for his work as composer and lyricist on the musical, Wicked.
 Enjoy a video of the Raven Award presentation and Suzanne’s interview of Stephen Schwartz.

 His “Testimony” choral piece, inspired by interviews from the “It Gets Better Project”, begins with individual expressions of self-hatred and despair that lead bullied and isolated young people to contemplate ending their lives, but moves to a collective assurance from their older counterparts who, having survived this storm, recount how much better their lives are and how grateful and glad they are to be living them.